 Financial Education Is For Everyone

 Thanks for reading and listening.
-I’m confident Buy This, Not That will be one of the best personal finance books today.
+I'm confident Buy This, Not That is one of the best personal finance books today.
 It became an instant Wall Street Journal bestseller and now has over 330 5-start reviews on Amazon.

 Finally, for this post, I looked up what all my potential narrators look like.
 It's fun to imagine what people look like only based off their voices and to finally see their faces.
 Only Mike Carnes was a little different than what I had imagined because I didn't expect the beard.

-If you buy a hard copy of BTNT, you’ll see my Asian face on the back cover.
+If you buy a hard copy of BTNT, you'll see my Asian face on the back cover.
 Will I look like what you imagine?
 And by the way, Buy This Not That became an instant Wall Street Journal bestseller.
 Not bad!